 • Enter the date and time when the plane will be departing from its final port in the United States.
 Use the four (4) letter ICAO Code for that airport and list the name and ICAO code for the first destination outside the United States.

-• For transits only, ensure the entry and exit points and times are provided by the aircrew or mission planner, and put all times in ZULU hours.
+• For transits or overflights only, ensure the entry and exit points and times are provided by the aircrew or mission planner, and put all times in ZULU hours.
 If you require assistance with transits, feel free to contact the DCAS Clearance Officer for assistance.

 n.
 Describe the type of cargo the aircraft is carrying.
 If the cargo is hazardous, please complete details on the type of HAZMAT.
-Note: The HAZMAT Measure/Weight column refers to the Net Explosive Weight (NEW) of the item not the actual physical weight of the item(s).
+Note: The HAZMAT Measure/Weight column refers to the Net Explosive Weight (NEW) of the item, not the actual physical weight of the item(s).

-D. ROUTE, FLIGHT, AND OTHER OPERATIONAL INFORMATION
+ROUTE, FLIGHT, AND OTHER OPERATIONAL INFORMATION

 1. The clearance is valid only for the itinerary as approved by PM/GPI and specified in the diplomatic clearance request.

 2. A Federal Aviation Administration (FAA) routing authorization is required in advance of any state aircraft operation by the following special interest countries: Cuba, Iran, the Democratic People’s Republic of Korea (North Korea), the People's Republic of China, the Russian Federation, Sudan, and Syria.
 Foreign government embassies of these countries must request and receive specific routing authorizations from the FAA.
-The FAA point of contact is shown in section E.
+The FAA point of contact is listed in section E.

 6. Please note the following requirements regarding diplomatic flights into the Washington, D.C. metropolitan area: